mushinako/Google-Code-Jam-2019/README.md

 # Google Code Jam 2019
 These are my messy solutions for [Google Code Jam 2019](https://codingcompetitions.withgoogle.com/codejam/schedule) in **Python 3**.
-Will only update after each round so no cheating :)
+May only update after each round so no cheating :)

 In each folder, the following files can be present:
 * `problem.md`: A Markdown-version of the problem